Reimagining digital workplace productivity+ has been saved

 The digital workplace maturity model

-A maturity model is a way to measure progress.
+A maturity model is a way to measure progress of digital workplace improvement.
 It allows organizations to determine where they stand today and what changes they need to make to get to higher levels of performance.

 The digital workplace maturity model has four levels of workforce experiences and technology capabilities: